This post is also available in: Svenska

 In Scandinavia, we have a “genetic anomaly”.
 That means that most of us who have Scandinavian origins many generations back in time, continue to produce lactase and can eat unlimited amounts of lactose throughout life.

 Blood tests for lactose intolerance

-Blood tests that are available to detect lactose intolerance are genetic tests.
-It shows whether you possess the gene variant that control the production of lactase.
-If the gene is present, you are less likely to be lactose intolerant as an adult, and it is absent your lactase production will decrease slowly.
+The blood tests that are available for lactose intolerance are genetic tests that show whether you have the variant that often becomes lactose intolerant as an adult, or the one that rarely becomes one.
 So they do not say whether you can tolerate lactose or not.
-To know whether you are tolerant to lactose, you have to try it yourself.
-If you get typical symptoms of lactose intolerance and get rid of them with a lactose-free diet, you are probably lactose intolerant.
+To know that, you have to eat lactose.
+If you get the typical symptoms of lactose intolerance, and it disappears with a lactose-free diet, you are probably lactose intolerant.

 Lactose intolerance is not dangerous